 As you start your clean eating journey it can be helpful to use a food journal so that you can see the progress that you're making.
 It's also important to remember that it's not easy to make all of these changes at once.
 Baby steps are the key to success here.
 Start with one thing, like eating breakfast or making a healthy swap.
 Master that and then move on to the next thing.
 Before you know it you'll be well versed in what those clean eating choices are and you'll be focused on your health goals.

 Clean eating is a good step towards a healthy life.
 In fact, it's one of the #IngredientsForAHealthyLife.
-If you're looking to do even more and clean up not just your diet but your lifestyle, be sure to check out the Lean Clean Green subscription box.
+If you're looking to do even more and learn how to really understand what's in your food, be sure to read The Pantry Principle.